peterhinch/micropython-touch/README.md

 A file `hardware_setup.py` must exist in the GUI root directory.
 This defines the connections to the display and the display driver.
 It also defines the touch driver and the pins used for its interface.
+The doc referenced in the next section describes the creation of a `hardware_setup.py` in detail.
 Example files may be found in the `setup_examples` directory.
+Further examples (without touch controller definitions) are in this

-Further examples (without touch controller definitions) are in this [nano-gui directory](https://github.com/peterhinch/micropython-nano-gui/tree/master/setup_examples).
+[nano-gui directory](https://github.com/peterhinch/micropython-nano-gui/tree/master/setup_examples).

 The following is a typical example for a Raspberry Pi Pico driving an ILI9341